-Students have access to two pre-selected subject packages, one in Catalan/Spanish and one in English.
+Students have access to two pre-selected subject packages, one in Spanish and one in English.

-Students should also note that many of the classes are taught in Catalan.
-However, most of the teaching staff speak Spanish and English.
+Other subjects are usually taught in Catalan.
+However, most of the professors speak Spanish and English.

 The SICUE programme offers undergraduate students the possibility to carry out exchange stays in other Spanish universities.
 For more details (financial aid, submission of applications, required documentation, calendar, etc.) please consult the UAB call for applications.